 Mahatma Gandhi: The Complete Information – provides information on his philosophies, struggles, biography etc. Also has the beginnings of an net edition of his collected works.

 How to reference this piece: Burke, B. (2000).
-‘Mahatma Gandhi on education’, the encyclopaedia of informal education. [http://infed.org/mobi/mahatma-gandhi-on-education/.
+‘Mahatma Gandhi on education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/mahatma-gandhi-on-education/.
 Retrieved: enter date].

 © Barry Burke 2000.